qdercon/pstpipeline/README.md

 1. To make it easier for our specific analyses to be replicated by others without lengthy scripts and function definitions &mdash; the package loads all necessary dependencies and custom functions (see below) in the background.
 2. To demonstrate a complete pre- and post-processing pipeline for a common learning task, which (hopefully) shows that such workflows are a) not overwhelmingly difficult to adopt, and b) can elicit valuable mechanistic insights.
 3. To do the above in a high-level manner, while still giving the user control over key aspects - most functionality of the package can be achieved with single-line function calls.

-**Update (06/23 + 12/23)**: The package has been extensively updated to include a number of extended $Q$-learning models which include trial-by-trial affect ratings (participants rated either their subjective happiness, confidence, or engagement after each trial).
-These models are versions of a computational model of subjective happiness derived by Rutledge *et al.* (2014) [[2](#references)], with additional parameters to capture time-dependent affective declines (recently termed "mood drift over time" [[3](#references)]).
-Most functions described below have been extensively updated to accomodate these models, all of which have examples (see documentation).
-Full details on the modelling and rationale can be found in the accompanying Jupyter notebook [```affect_model_vb.ipynb```](https://github.com/qdercon/pstpipeline/blob/main/notebooks/affect_model_vb.ipynb).
-Note that MCMC is not possible for these models due to computational complexity, so approximate inference is used throughout.
-Results investigating the effects of treatments (cognitive distancing and self-reported antidepressant use) on components of affective dynamics, plus a number of exploratory analyses, can be found in a separate notebook [```affect_main_results.ipynb```](https://github.com/qdercon/pstpipeline/blob/main/notebooks/affect_main_results.ipynb).

 ## Using the package